 This has been a very general overview of getting started with SitePad.
 For further details on what it can do for you, consult their documentation.
 I mentioned the limitations inherent in site builders earlier, but that doesn’t mean they can’t create attractive useful sites.

 Your SitePad site can include a blog, image, and video galleries, menus for navigation – you aren’t limited to a page or two.
 Advanced configuration, like connecting to a database server, has to be done manually.
-But as a tool to build a base, it can’t be beat.
+But as a tool to build a base, it can’t be beaten.

 Do you use a drag-and-drop or WYSIWYG website builder?
 What are your favorite website building and maintenance programs?